Mariners bats can’t take advantage and bullpen can’t hold on in extra-innings loss to Yankees

 Castillo got up 0-2 quickly on Gardner with two sinkers.
 He then fired three straight balls — none of them close to the zone — to push the count full.
 Gardner fouled off a borderline slider and watched another slider in the dirt to draw a leadoff walk.
 Castillo then walked D.J.
 LeMahieu on six pitches after falling behind 3-0.
 A misplaced Castillo sinker that hit Anthony Rizzo in the leg loaded the bases with no outs.

 “Gardner, he’s a little pesky pain in the butt is what he is,” Servais said.
 “He’s hard to get out.
-Late in the game, he knows he’s got a small strike zone and he ends up getting the walk.
+Late in the game, he knows he’s got a small strike zone, and he ends up getting the walk.
 Diego really couldn’t find it there for a few hitters.”

 The Mariners have lived this sort of relief appearance far too often in the past.